It is the student's responsibility to ensure that all MS requirements are met.

-Identifying a Thesis Advisor and Topic: Start by talking to your academic advisor and members of the Biostatistics faculty.
-Review faculty research interests (CVs are posted on the department website), talk with Biostatistics or Statistics instructors, your RA Supervisor, faculty before/after Thursday Seminar and fellow students.
+- Start by talking to your academic advisor and members of the faculty.
+Review faculty research interests (CVs are posted on the department website), talk with instructors, RA supervisors, faculty before/after Department Seminar and fellow students.
 Also, attend working groups and take reading credits (Independent Study) with the faculty with whom you may wish to do your thesis.
 You may also consult with the Graduate Program Director.

-IMPORTANT: Students must e-mail the GPA (email@example.com) the name of their thesis advisor BEFORE signing up for BIOST 700.
-Note: This e-mail must copy the academic advisor and the thesis advisor.
+- Students must e-mail the GPA the name of their thesis advisor BEFORE signing up for BIOST 700.
+This e-mail must copy the academic advisor and the thesis advisor.

 - COMMITTEE - As soon as you have identified a thesis topic, work with your advisor/Chair to identify at least one committee member.
 Note: If your committee has two members, both will be designated as readers for your thesis.
 If your committee has three or more members, you will need to identify two (or more) committee members to serve as readers of your thesis.

 - READERS - Your thesis chair must serve as one of your readers.
 Let the GPA know your proposed committee and topic as soon as you have identified them.
 Note: Your committee must be reviewed by the Graduate Program Director to ensure it meets Departmental requirements.

-- TRANSCRIPT AUDIT - AT the beginning of the quarter BEFORE you plan to be finished with the thesis (normally the last quarter of your second year) contact the GPA/SSC and request an audit (review) of your transcript to be sure you have met all of the departmental and Graduate School requirements for graduation.
+- TRANSCRIPT AUDIT - At the beginning of the quarter before you plan to be finished with the thesis (normally the last quarter of your second year) contact the GPA and request an audit (review) of your transcript to be sure you have met all of the Biost Department and UW Graduate School requirements for graduation.

-- THESIS - Important: Go to the Graduate School website for the most up-to-date instructions, requirements, and deadlines.
+- THESIS - See Graduate School website for the most up-to-date instructions, requirements, and deadlines.
 You MUST follow these carefully.

 - APPLY TO GRADUATE - You must apply to graduate during the first seven weeks of that quarter.
 To do so, use the Graduate School website Master’s degree request form.